 Would you like a hard copy of the Health Equity Tool?

-Send us an e-mail and a member of the Moving Health Equity Forward Team will be in touch.
+Send us an e-mail and a member of the Moving Health Equity Forward Action Group will be in touch.

-Check back for a training video in June 2018
+Check back for a Health Equity Tool Training Video in 2019

 The Health Equity Tool was developed with support from Health Link Grey Bruce through a collaborative of the Bruce Grey Poverty Task Force.